 All Bryn Mawr undergraduates and postbac students are welcome to be members of any of the focus groups, and students can also be members of more than one group.
 The annual focus group kickoff takes place during the first week of classes.
 You can also join a focus group by emailing one of its coleaders and letting her/him know that you want to be a member.

 The topics of the focus groups vary from year to year depending on the interests of the students involved.
-The list of 2012-2013 focus groups will be posted during the first week of classes along with the email addresses of the student leaders.
+The list of 2014-2015 focus groups can be found on the Focus Group web page.